 A low growing shrub to about 0.5 to 1 metre tall, spreading to 3 or more metres wide.
 It generally has a weeping dense habit.

 This cultivar was introduced by Austraflora Nursery in Montrose, Victoria.
-It is a hybrid between G. bipinnatifida (a WA species) and G. thyrsoides (another WA species).
+It is a hybrid between G. bipinnatifida and G. thyrsoides (two Western Australian species).

 It has leaves to about 10 cm long x 5 cm wide, which have several features; they are green-grey due to presence of hairs and strongly divided (bi-pinnatisect) with the leaves divided into linear segments, with the segments divided again at the terminals into multiple lobes, with prickly tips, giving a fern-like appearance.
 The leaves also have a conspicuous arch or bend from bottom to top.
 The new growth is more grey than green.